 Hello all, I am back with another travel blog post after a small break about my recent girl trip travels to Geneva, Switzerland.

 The symptoms of my travel bug surfaced again in April where I was in desperate need of a fun girls trip to take my mind of the things going on in my life so I joined forces with my Brussels travel squad (Wura, Yasmin, Wemmy and Kule) and took this as an opportunity to visit Kule who lives in Switzerland.
-After comparing and contrasting flight prices we finally booked our respective flights and we’re lucky enough to stay in a lovely 2-bed apartment courtesy of Kule’s Mr (Thank you both for being so hospitable and generous during the stay!)
+After comparing and contrasting flight prices with Skyscanner, we finally booked our respective flights and we’re lucky enough to stay in a lovely 2-bed apartment courtesy of Kule’s Mr (Thank you both for being so hospitable and generous during the stay!)

 *Fast forward to June*

 Our flights were very early in the morning so we all met in Geneva before making our way to find Kule who was waiting for us.
 We took full advantage of using the Uber app whilst out in Switzerland during our trip which was a bit cheap being split between 5 people.
 The apartment we stayed at was conveniently located by Lake Geneva and the Jet D’Eau with easy bus links to the sights and good places around Geneva.